Velocity Merchant Services Logo

 6. What Happens If There’s a Chargeback?

 Chargebacks are the bane of every business owner’s existence.
-They happen when customers dispute a charge, and if you don’t win the case, you lose the sale (and pay a fee).
+They happen when customers dispute a charge, and the customer’s bank initiates the chargeback process, which can result in the payment being reversed if the dispute is won.
+If you don’t win the case, you lose the sale (and pay a fee).

 How to Protect Yourself: